CommonAccord/Cmacc-Org/Doc/G/YCombinator-Note-SAFE-CmA/README.md

 The four forms of the Notes are built by referencing the Cap Discount prose object.
 See list.html for more discussion.

-The four Note variations each using the same term sheet can be seen in a demo at http://commonaccord.org/index.php?action=list&file=F/Demo/Note_YC/.
+Examples of the four Note variations, each using the same term sheet, can be seen in a demo at <a href="http://source.commonaccord.org/index.php?action=list&file=G/YC-Note-SAFE-CmA/Demo/">http://source.commonaccord.org/index.php?action=list&file=G/YC-Note-SAFE-CmA/Demo/</a>.

 DEPENDENCIES:

-CmaccDoc_Z
+Z-CmA

+U-CmA

+Agt-Form-CmA // for defined term links